-Portugal is one of the world’s hottest tourist destinations, due in no small part to the number of exciting new hotels opening throughout the country.
+Portugal is one of the world’s hottest destinations.
+There are lots of reasons why.
+Our favorite is the number of thrilling new hotels opening throughout the country’s less populated areas.

 Noah Surf House